7 Crippling Mistakes To Avoid When Creating And Playing Chord/Melody Arrangements On Guitar - Part 2

 by Simon Candy

-By avoiding these common mistakes, playing and creating chord/melody arrangements becomes so much easier to do, even if you consider yourself to have only basic guitar playing skills.
+By avoiding these common mistakes, playing and creating chord/melody arrangements becomes so much easier to do, even if you consider yourself to have only basic playing skills in this area of guitar.

 Depending on the tune, there will be a select group of keys that it will work best in.
 Don’t simply choose one by default just because it may be a key you are more familiar with.

-One key may present better open chord shapes to work with than another.
-Perhaps you prefer the warmth of the melody in one key, or maybe the range of the melody (highest to lowest note) fits better on the guitar in one key verses another.
+Certain keys may offer more favourable open chord shapes to use compared to others.
+It could be that you favour the mellowness of the melody in one key, or perhaps the range of the melody (from the highest to lowest note) suits the guitar better in one key over another.

 How To Avoid This Mistake: